foss42/apidash/README.md

 **💾 Data**

 - Data is persisted locally on the disk.
 To save the current snapshot, just press the **Save** button in the collection pane.
 - Click and open the collection/folder popup menu to export it as HAR.
-This can be version controlled & can be directly imported in other API Clients like Postman, Paw, etc.
+This can be version-controlled & can be directly imported into other API Clients like Postman, Paw, etc.
 - Export your entire data into a HAR (HTTP Archive) file.
-To access this option goto `Settings > Export Data`.
+To access this option go to `Settings > Export Data`.

 **⚙️ Settings & Other Options**